A conjecture on the relationship between critical residual entropy and finite temperature pseudo-transitions of one-dimensional models: Residual entropy and pseudo-transition

-It is worth mentioning, according to the third law of thermodynamics or often referred to as Nernst's postulate.
-At zero temperature, the entropy leads to a constant and must be independent of any parameter (such as $x$), so the residual entropy is determined only by its degeneracy of the ground state energy.
+It is worth mentioning, according to the third law of thermodynamics or often referred to as the Nernst's postulate.
+At zero temperature, entropy leads to a constant and must be independent of any parameter (such as $x$), so residual entropy is determined only by its ground state energy degeneracy.

-\begin{itemize} \item First, let us assume there is no additional degeneracy in phase boundary, this means $g_{1,0}^{c}=g_{1,0}$ and $g_{-1,0}^{c}=g_{-1,0}$ (see fig.\ref{fig:Spectral-energy}a) .
-Then the phase boundary residual entropy becomes

-here the phase boundary residual entropy is never larger than the largest residual entropy of adjacent states, $G_{c}=g_{1,0}$ or $G_{c}=g_{-1,0}$.
+Below we present an accurate mathematical formulation\citep{bk-stewart} of the residual entropy around the critical point found in \eqref{eq:Sg-psd}.

-When $g_{1,0}=g_{-1,0}$, the residual entropy is illustrated schematically in fig.\ref{fig:entropy-T0}a.
-Therefore, the entropy as a function of $x$ at zero the temperature, has left and right limits,
+When $g_{1,0}=g_{-1,0}$, residual entropy is illustrated schematically in fig.\ref{fig:entropy-T0}a.
+Therefore, entropy as a function of $x$ at zero temperature, has left and right limits,